aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

         },
     }

-Invoke the improve command now and you'll see (in a fresh database, after importing):
+Invoke the improve command now and you will see (in a fresh database, after importing):

 .. code-block:: console